sagemath/trac_to_gh/Issue 938.md

 # Issue 938: graph_database.py has some mysterious problems.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/938

 Original creator: was